milonmaze/privacy-terms-observatory/policies.google.com/privacy.md

 Communications data, such as emails, if you use our services to send and receive messages.

-Health information if you choose to provide it, such as your medical history, vital signs and health metrics (like blood glucose levels), and other similar information related to your physical or mental health, in the course of using Google services that offer health-related features, such as the Google Health Studies app.
+Health information if you choose to provide it, such as your medical history, vital signs and health metrics (like blood glucose levels), and other similar information related to your physical or mental health, in the course of using Google services that offer health-related features, such as the Google Health Studies app, Fitbit, or Pixel devices..

 Professional, employment, and education information, such as information you provide or that is maintained through an organization using Google services at which you study or work.